tiberlab/tibercad/manual/Sphinx/Complete/Introduction.rst

      The amount of written data can be controlled using the ``max_step`` option

-Once a ``sweep`` calculation has been defined, it is treated as an ordinary simulation and may therefore be used like any simulation by adding it to any ``solve`` option.
+Once a ``sweep`` calculation has been defined, it is treated as an ordinary simulation and may therefore be used just like any other simulation by adding it to a ``solve`` statement (see below).

 Module selfconsistent
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^